CSCfi/rahti-ml-examples/README.md

 ### Step 2: Create application in Rahti

-- Head to <https://rahti.csc.fi/> and the link to the "Rahti web user interface", and log in with your CSC account.
+Head to <https://rahti.csc.fi/> and click the link to the "Rahti web user interface", and log in with your CSC account.

-- From the Service Catalog select "Python".
+From the Service Catalog select "Python".

 ![Image of Rahti web user interface: selecting Python from the Service Catalog](images/rahti-1.png)

-- In the next screen you will see some useful links, in particular the first tells about the [settings for the Python container image](https://github.com/sclorg/s2i-python-container/blob/master/3.6/README.md), which we can be useful for more advanced setups.
-Just click next.
+In the next screen you will see some useful links, in particular the first one tells about the [settings for the Python container image](https://github.com/sclorg/s2i-python-container/blob/master/3.6/README.md), which can be useful for more advanced setups.
+For now, just click next.

-- In the next screen give your project and application some names, and point to your GitHub repository.
+In the next screen, give your project and application some names, and point to your GitHub repository.

 ### Step 3: Wait and hope for the best :-)

 After this Rahti will build your application and if everything goes well deploy it at something like `http://appname-projectname.rahtiapp.fi`.
-Now you can try it out, for example from a unix shell:
+Now you can try it out, for example in a web browser, or from a unix shell:

 ```bash
 $ curl http://appname-projectname.rahtiapp.fi/
 {"msg":"Hello, World!"}
 ```

-If you have errors, take a look at the build log, and the pod log if the error appears only when the server is staring.
+If you have errors, take a look at the build log.
+If the build goes fine, but it still doesn't work take a look at the pod logs, in case there was some error when starting the server.
 For more details see the [Rahti basic deployment documentation](https://rahti.csc.fi/tutorials/basic-console/).

 ## TensorFlow 2 example